mlochbaum/BQN/implementation/perf.md

 CBQN also has a `)time` command that prints the time taken by an entire expression, not counting compilation time.
 And a `)profile` command that samples where time was spent by the line—execution naturally has to be spread over several lines for this to be useful, and should take at least a few milliseconds too.

 The [bencharray](https://mlochbaum.github.io/bencharray/pages/summary.html) tool has a page showing primitive benchmarks with some explanations.

+If BQN isn't meeting your needs, there's always option to hook up with C by FFI: see the [spec](../spec/system.md#foreign-function-interface).
+Also the [CBQN docs](https://github.com/dzaima/CBQN/blob/master/docs/system.md#ffi), which say how much of that is actually implemented now.
+FFI calls have low overhead (tens of nanoseconds), but may require copying as data goes in or out.

 ## Versus other array languages